About Lakeshore Guys

-But it also means I have a certain admiration for Michelangelo, Dante, and the guys in Ancient Rome who built the aqueducts out of nothing but stone.
-Their work has lasted, and we’re still talking about it in the age of iPhones.
+But it also means I have a certain admiration for Michelangelo, for Dante, and for the guys in Ancient Rome who built the aqueducts out of nothing but stone, because their work has lasted.
+We’re still talking about it in the age of iPhones.

 In the same way, I care more about how your shoreline will look years from now than I care about how it will look when you happily write us a check.
 I want your family to enjoy it for generations to come.

 Of course, creating a beautiful lakeshore that lasts comes at a cost.
 Actually, there are two costs: